BrettDrawsStuff/Nanoid2.0/README.md

 Nanoid is an open-source desk companion device built around the Waveshare ESP32-S3 1.75" round AMOLED display.
 It has a fully animated character, a voice pipeline, and an AI brain powered by Claude.
 You can talk to it, and it talks back — with personality.

-It listens through a built-in microphone, transcribes your speech via Google Cloud Speech-to-Text, sends it to Anthropic's Claude API, and displays the response as scrolling text on its round screen while playing a chatter sound.
-Its personality, memory, and knowledge of you are all loaded from plain text config files on an SD card — fully customizable without reflashing.

 ---

 ## What Nanoid Can Do

-- **Animated Face** — idles with a floating animation and periodic blinks.
+- **Animated Sprites** — idles with a floating animation and periodic blinks.
 Reacts to touch, shake, time of day, and weather with different sprite states
 - **Weather Awareness** — fetches live weather data and adjusts its appearance (rain, snow, hot, cold, morning, night)
-- **Touch Reactions** — double tap for happy, triple tap for mad, hold-tap pattern to trigger a jump animation
-- **Shake Detection** — physical shake triggers a scared reaction
 - **Walk Mode** — short press of the boot button toggles a walk cycle animation
 - **Voice Pipeline** — hold the boot button to activate listen mode, speak, release to send
 - **Speech-To-Text** — powered by Google Cloud Speech-to-Text REST API (97%+ accuracy)
 - **AI Responses** — powered by Anthropic Claude Haiku with a persistent personality and memory system
-- **Scrolling Text Display** — responses are word-wrapped and scroll up the round screen
 - **Chatter Sounds** — plays a random talk sound while displaying responses
 - **Persistent Memory** — Claude learns facts about you across sessions and saves them to SD
 - **Conversation History** — remembers the last 5 exchanges within a session